Casting Call

 PREPARATION

-Auditions will be cold reads, meaning actors will be given sides from the script to perform during their audition.
-No need to prepare a monologue—just bring yourself, be open to direction, and be ready to fully embody the character in the moment.
+No need to prepare a monologue.
+Just bring yourself, be open to direction, and be ready to fully embody the character in the moment.

 PERSONNEL